Home

 5. Finally, how did your stress reducing strategy work?

-When you are learning how to keep a journal, realize that over time, if you are faithful in making entries for at least one week, you will start to find that patterns do emerge.
+As you continue to record information, if you are faithful in making entries for at least one week, you will start to find patterns begin to emerge.
 After a week of journaling take time to answer the following questions.

 Do you find that you are stressed at a particular time of day?